 Total energy consumption decreased by 8% in 2020, reaching 63 Mtoe.
 Before 2020, it had been increasing rapidly since 2015 (+8%/year).

 Oil accounts for most of the country's total energy consumption, with 69% in 2020; the remainder is supplied by gas (29%) and hydropower (2%).

 Crude Oil Production

-Oil production has been increasing rapidly since 2010 (+8%/year) with a major increase in 2016 (+28%) and reached 232 Mt in 2019.
-This rise was mainly due to an increased output at fields in southern Iraq and in the Iraqi Kurdistan Region, which more than offset disrupted volumes in the north.
+Oil production dropped by 12% in 2020, reaching 206 Mt due to the COVID-19 pandemic.
+It had previously been increasing rapidly since 2010 (+8%/year), with a major boost in 2016 (+28%).
+This was mainly due to increased output at fields in southern Iraq and in the Iraqi Kurdistan Region, which more than offset disrupted volumes in the north.

 Interactive Chart Iraq Crude Oil Production